MCFpy/mcf/docs/core_6.md

 	* Regulates where text output is rendered.
 When set to 0, output goes to the terminal.
 When set to 1, the output goes exclusively to the text file.
 When set to 2, the output goes to the file and terminal.
 The default is 2.

 - <a id="gen_outpath"><strong>gen_outpath</strong></a>
 	* Specifies path to  where the output is written too.
-If this is None, a ``out`` directory will be created in the current working directory.
+If this is None, an ``out`` directory will be created in the current working directory.

 - <a id="gen_panel_data"><strong>gen_panel_data</strong></a>
 	* If set to True, clustered standard errors are computed.
 Use **cluster_name** to pass over panel unit information.
 If None or False, data is assumed to have no panel structure.
 Default is False.